Farmington Hills Car Accident Lawyer

 Hire a Car Accident Lawyer in Farmington Hills, MI

 Wigod & Falzon has represented Michigan drivers and passengers injured in motor vehicle crashes for more than two decades.
-Our attorneys work with medical providers, accident investigators, and insurance carriers to organize records and push claims forward.
+Our Farmington Hills car accident attorney works with medical providers, accident investigators, and insurance carriers to organize records and push claims forward.

 How Michigan Treats Car Accident Injuries